pmem/pmdk/index.md

 #### pmempool

-**pmempool** is a management tool for persistent memory pool files created by the NVM libraries.
+**pmempool** is a management tool for persistent memory pool files created by the PMDK libraries.
 It may be useful for system administrators as well as for software developers for troubleshooting and debugging.

 See the [pmempool page](pmempool) for available commands and documentation.